We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 - One reason is that their bodies are just smaller and therefore are more likely to be affected by lower amounts of pretty much any chemical.

-- The second reason is that they are still developing and are therefore more vulnerable to long-term consequences of even small changes to their hormonal function.
+- The second reason is that they are still developing and are therefore more vulnerable to long-term consequences of even small changes to their hormonal function (which fluoride can disrupt).

 - The third reason is that children are SO much more likely to swallow toothpaste while brushing their teeth.
 (And as mentioned earlier, fluoride is much more of a problem when it’s ingested versus used topically, which is a big reason why toothpaste should not be swallowed.)